MichielvdVelde/asloc/README.md

 The following features will be added in a future version:

-* Recursive walk all subdirectories and process those files as well
 * Filter which files to count based on its extension (e.g. only .js files)
 * Provide a prettier output